hashicorp/go-extract/README.md

 ## Errors

-The extraction process eventually fails, depending on the provided archive and input stream.
-If the extraction fails, at exist a set of default errors that might be thrown by the `extract.Unpack()` function.
+If the extraction fails, you can check for specific errors returned by the `extract.Unpack` function:

 ```golang
 if err := extract.Unpack(ctx, archive, dst, cfg); err != nil {